joelouthan/theologic.us/content/posts/devotions-mark/devotions-mark1-1.md

 The real question is:

 `Do you want in on the fun?
 Do you wanna come play and be in continuous awe, wonder, joy and love of His glory?
 Come on.
-Let's go!`
+Let"s go!`

 ### Jesus Christ